salesforce-marketingcloud/JB4A-SDK-iOS/README.md

-# ExactTarget Journey Builder for Apps iOS SDK (formerly MobilePush iOS SDK)
+# Journey Builder for Apps iOS SDK

-This is the git repository for the ExactTarget Journey Builder for Apps iOS SDK (formerly MobilePush iOS SDK).
+This is the git repository for the Salesforce Marketing Cloud Journey Builder for Apps iOS SDK.<br><b>Formerly ExactTarget MobilePush IOS SDK</b>
 For more information, please see [Code@ExactTarget](http://code.exacttarget.com), or visit the online documentation [here](http://exacttarget.github.io/MobilePushSDK-iOS).

 ## Release History